Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 saveAsDraft: true
 ---

-_Disclaimer: This post doesn’t aim to promote feature toggles, but rather to demonstrate what a custom setup in Angular could look like.
-When used appropriately, feature toggles can be a powerful tool.
-However, if overused or poorly managed, they can introduce unnecessary complexity to your project._
+_Disclaimer: On a project I am currently working on, I introduced feature toggles and created a setup in Angular that works great for me.
+With this post I would like to share the results with you._

+## What are feature toggles
+In the most basic form, you can think of feature toggles as a remote configuration consisting of features and their state (enabled / disabled).
+This configuration can be updated during the runtime of the application to  manage gradual rollouts, A/B tests, and quick rollbacks, improving flexibility and reducing risk.

+<iframe src="https://stackblitz.com/edit/stackblitz-starters-2rzgektu?file=src%2Fmain.ts&amp;embed=1" width="100%" height="400"></iframe>

 ## Tooling

 There are many tools available for adding feature toggles to your project.
-In this post, I will be using Flagsmith as an example, but most of the setup will work for other tools as well.
 The only requirement is a request, which returns a list of feature-flags with their current state.
-This could also be done by hosting a static JSON file somewhere.
+This could even be done by hosting a static JSON file somewhere that can easily be updated.

 ## Goal